 Plan a Bangkok Airport layover when you next travel to Europe, China or Australia via Asia, to break up the long journey.

-If you plan to layover in Bangkok Suvarnabhumi Airport you will find that it makes the whole flight experience so much more comfortable if you can take some time out to rehydrate and sleep in a proper bed.
+If you care to layover in Bangkok Suvarnabhumi Airport you will find that it makes the whole flight experience so much more comfortable, if you can take some time out to re-hydrate and sleep in a proper bed.

-Although it is not always possible to break your trip and have a rest, it is something to consider the next time you fly via Bangkok Airport.
+Although it is not always possible to break your trip and have a rest, it is something to consider the next time you fly via Bangkok.

-Even if you don't plan to break your long trip then your flight itinerary may require you to change planes in Bangkok and depending on your destination you may find that there is some delay until your next flight.
+But even if you don't plan to break your long trip, then your flight itinerary may require you to change planes in Bangkok and depending on your destination, you may find that there is some delay until your next flight.

 It is at times like these that you need to be creative and there are various options available, depending upon the length of time between connecting flights.

-If you are not into shopping then why not take a massage, or treat yourself to a sauna at Chang Massage and Spa on the departure floor.
+If you are not into shopping, then why not take a massage or treat yourself to a spa treatment at Sensib Thai Massage on the departure floor.
 (Under new ownership and branding as of July 2022 and previously called Express Spa Body and Foot Massage)

-There are a range of other things to do in Bangkok airport that can fill in the time and make you more relaxed for the onward journey.
+There are other things to do in Bangkok Airport, that can fill in the time and make you more relaxed for the onward journey.